DC-BENCH: Dataset Condensation Benchmark: Empirical studies

 \subsection{Experimental setup}

-Follow previous works, we use ConvNet (Section \ref{sec:model}) to generate the condensed dataset for all our experiments.
+Following previous works, we use ConvNet (Section \ref{sec:model}) to generate the condensed dataset for all our experiments.
 We follow the default hyperparameters and training configurations of the considered methods, with two exceptions: 1).
 For IPCs above 50, we manually set and tune the number of iterations for outer and inner optimization for DC and DSA, as they are undefined for large IPCs in the original papers.
 2).
 TM sometimes applies ZCA whitening as a preprocessing step during both synthetic image training and evaluation, and reported mixed results~\cite{cazenavette2022dataset}.
-Since this is an orthogonal trick that can be applied to any condensation algorithms, we disable it for fair comparison with other methods.
+Since this is an orthogonal trick that can be applied to any condensation algorithms, we disable it as indicated by the author~\cite{cazenavette2022dataset} that it helps convergence and is not crucial to the performance.
 After the condensed dataset is generated, we train 5 randomly initialized network on it for 1000 epochs using SGD optimizer. \textbf{Due to space limit, we only highlight and discuss the cases that lead to most insightful findings in this section.
 We refer to readers to the full set of results in the appendix.}